-Name and Principal Position Jennifer H. Jarvis President, Chief Executive Officer and Chief Financial Officer Fiscal Year 2008 2007 Salary (\$) 45,000 Bonus (\$) - Stock Awards (\$) - Option Award (s) (\$) - Non-Equity Incentive Plan Compensation (#) - Qualified Deferred Compensation Earnings (\$) All Other Compensation (\$) - - Total (\$) Michael J. Funtjar Chief Operating Officer and Secretary 2008 2007 - - : : 1 1 1 :
+Name and Principal Position Jennifer H. Jarvis President, Chief Executive Officer and Chief Financial Officer Fiscal Year 2008 2007 Salary (\$) 45,000 Bonus (\$) - Stock Awards (\$) - Option Award (s) (\$) - Non-Equity Incentive Plan Compensation (#) Qualified Deferred Compensation Earnings (\$) All Other Compensation (\$) - Total (\$) - Michael J. Funtjar Chief Operating Officer and Secretary 2008 2007 I. : 1 - : 1 1 -

 None of our executive officers or directors has received any cash compensation for services rendered.
 On January 24, 2009, we issued 4,500,000 shares of common stock to Ms. Jarvis in consideration for her past performance of services for us.
 The \$45,000 shown in the table above reflects accrued compensation to Ms. Jarvis.
-We did not receive cash in connection with the issuance of those shares.
 Our executive officers have agreed to work without salary until we have a sufficient level of cash flow from operating activities to meet reasonable base salary requirements.